LewisCM14/allotment/docs/docs/implementation.md

 1. **Botanical Group List Interface**

     ??? info
-        Will require the implementation of the Botanical Group table.
+        Will require the implementation of the Family tables: Family, Botanical Group, Antagonist & companion.

 1. **Family Information Interface**

     ??? info
-        Will require the implementation of the Family and the Disease & Pest group of tables.
+        Will require the implementation of the Disease & Pest group of tables.

 1. **User Allotment Interface**